wsor4035/devwiki/content/mapgen/custom-lua-mapgen.md

 ---

 # Custom Lua Mapgen
 The Luanti engine provides several built-in map generators implemented in C++, where biomes and decorations can be registered by mods.
 In addition to this you can also write your own mapgen in Lua.
-Usually this is done by hooking into the `singlenode` mapgen (by default consisting only of `air`) and generating your own terrain using the Lua API.
+This is done by hooking into the `singlenode` mapgen (by default consisting only of `air`) and generating your own terrain using the Lua API.

 ## Performance
 As of 5.9, it is possible to write Lua map generators that run in a separate environment for each mapgen thread (see [Mapgen environment](https://api.luanti.org/core-namespace-reference/#mapgen-environment)), improving the performance of the mapgen.